Xperaz/OOP-Hard-Parts/Notes/3-Prototype_&_New.md

 # Protorype and New

-In previous article we solve `DRY` problem but we got another problem, wich duplicate functions in every object.
+In the previous article, we solved the `DRY` problem but encountered another issue where functions were duplicated in every object.

 To solve this problem we can use `prototype`.

-## What is Prototype in javascript?
+## What is Prototype in Javascript?

 > **MDN**: Prototypes are the mechanism by which JavaScript objects inherit features from one another.

 ## Solve Duplication Problem using Prototype Chain

 > **MDN**: Every object in JavaScript has a built-in property, which is called its prototype.
-The prototype is itself an object, so the prototype will have its own prototype, making what's called a prototype chain.
-The chain ends when we reach a prototype that has null for its own prototype.
+The prototype is itself an object, so the prototype will have its prototype, making what's called a prototype chain.
+The chain ends when we reach a prototype that has null for its prototype.

 ```
     function userCreator (name, score) {